amandeepmittal/amanhimself.dev/src/content/blog/create-a-copy-as-markdown-for-mdx-documentation.md

 Now when `prepareMarkdownForCopyAsync()` encounters `<Steps />`, it replaces it with this pre-rendered Markdown.
 You can apply this same pattern to other scene/custom components—the key is identifying what external content they load and fetching it during conversion.

-## Converting TypeDoc/JSDoc API Sections
+## Converting TypeDoc/JSDoc API sections

 API documentation is often the most complex content to convert.
 A documentation site can use TypeDoc/JSDoc to generate JSON from TypeScript/JavaScript source code, then render that JSON.
 Your MDX might include a component that renders the API classes, methods, types, and properties: